How to increase engagement on Substack

 Substack is an excellent place for writers and, of course, readers.
 However, the future of Substack relies on its ability to attract a broader consumer base through the Internet and social media.
 That’s not to say writers aren’t readers and vice versa.
 I encourage everyone to start writing, and Substack does as well.
 But can a platform’s creator base mainly subsist on the interconnectivity between its creators?

 The simple answer is “Yes.”
 The more complicated answer is “Yes, but with diminishing returns.”

-Let me explain.
+Imagine if filmmakers spent all their time producing a movie, and the audience comprised only other people in the film industry.
 The idea is wild and implausible—even unsustainable.
-Obviously, the film industry makes movies for moviegoers.
-And writers need readers.
-This is why Substack focuses on attracting big names in the writing industry to bring their respective audiences to the platform, hoping that those readers will then check out other publications while they’re at it.
+The film industry makes movies for moviegoers, and writers need readers.
+Substack focuses on attracting big names in the writing industry to bring their respective audiences to the platform, hoping those readers will check out other publications.

 But how do you get readers to flock to the platform without being dragged along?
-Let’s speculate below and in the comments, shall we?

 Reader Analytics